cetorres/ai-buddy/README.md

 An AI tool to help solving problems using a set of crowdsourced AI prompts.

 Example usage:
-        $ echo "Text to summarize..." | ai-buddy -p summarize
-        $ ai-buddy -p summarize "Text to summarize..."
+        echo "Text to summarize..." | ai-buddy -p summarize ai-buddy -p summarize "Text to summarize..."
-        $ cat MyEssayText.txt | ai-buddy -p analyze_claims
+        cat MyEssayText.txt | ai-buddy -p analyze_claims

 Commands:
-        -p or --pattern : Specify a pattern and send prompt to model.
-Requires pattern name and prompt.
+        -p, --pattern pattern_name prompt  Specify a pattern and send prompt to model.
+Requires pattern name and prompt (also receive via pipe).
-        -l or --list    : List all available patterns.
+        -l, --list                         List all available patterns.
-        -v or --view    : View pattern prompt.
+        -v, --view pattern_name            View pattern prompt.
 Requires pattern name.
-        -h or --help    : Show this help.
+        -h, --help                         Show this help.

 Uses the Google Gemini API:
         - Get your API key at https://aistudio.google.com/app/apikey
         - Set an environment variable: export GEMINI_API_KEY=<your_key_here>

+Patterns directory:
+        - You can use the patterns directory in the same location of the binary (./patterns), this is by default.
+        - Or you can set an environment variable if you want to move the binary to another directory.
+        - Set the environment variable: export AI_BUDDY_PATTERNS=<your_dir>/patterns
 ```

 ## More info